TOMToolkit/tom_base/docs/brokers/create_dash_broker.rst

 A ReactJS/Plotly Dash concept that is important to know for this method is that of the callback.
 A callback is a function that runs asynchronously after being triggered, which is what enables a responsive page that doesn't require hard reloads.

-Each ``tom_alerts_dash`` module is required to implement a callback.
+Each ``bhtom_alerts_dash`` module is required to implement a callback.
 The callback function will trigger on a change to any of the previously defined inputs.
 The callback function will accept the input values and query the broker to return a set of alerts to the user, which should be a list of dictionaries.